Digital Signage important when we need to save energy

 Will high electricity prices and a potential energy crisis affect the use of digital communication channels in public places?
 Hopefully yes – because if we want to save energy, digital signage is one of the best solutions.
 If they are used correctly.

-The change from analogue to digital signage has often had cost and efficiency as driving factors.
-It is quick, easy, and efficient to update a digital solution compared to printing, distributing or for that matter writing the information by hand.
+The change from analog to digital signage has often had cost and efficiency as driving factors.
+It is quick, easy, and efficient to update a digital solution compared to printing, distributing, or for that matter writing the information by hand.
 In the same way, the cost has been low, and it has been quick to get ROI on the digital switch.

 Overall, digital signage solutions are significantly more energy efficient than printed and distributed alternatives.
 But if we can contribute to further saving energy, it goes without saying that we should do it!